How to Solve Cubic Equation in Excel (2 Ways)

 Step 1:

-• First of all, make a data table for showing the results just like the previous method.
+• First, make a data table to show the results just like the previous method.

 • Again, calculate the value of Y from the formula shown in the previous discussion.